grab/front-end-guide/README.md

 ## Continuous Integration

-We use [Travis CI](https://travis-ci.com/) for our continuous integration (CI) pipeline.
+We used [Travis CI](https://travis-ci.com/) for our continuous integration (CI) pipeline.
 Travis is a highly popular CI on Github and its [build matrix](https://docs.travis-ci.com/user/customizing-the-build#Build-Matrix) feature is useful for repositories which contain multiple projects like Grab's.
 We configured Travis to do the following:

 - Run linting for the project.
 - Run unit tests for the project.